Mrs. Doubtfire (musical): Productions

 The musical is directed by Jerry Zaks with choreography by Lorin Latarro and music supervision, arrangements and orchestrations by Ethan Popp.
 Rob McClure plays the role of Daniel Hillard/Mrs. Doubtfire, with Jenn Gambatese as Miranda Hillard, Brad Oscar as Frank Hillard, Analise Scarpaci as Lydia Hillard, Jake Ryan Flynn as Christopher Hillard, Avery Sell as Natalie Hillard, J. Harrison Ghee as Andre, Mark Evans as Stuart Dunmire, Charity Angél Dawson as Wanda Sellner, and Peter Bartlett as Mr. Jolly.
 The cast originally included the late Doreen Montalvo as Janet Lundy.
-Montalvo performed in the Seattle tryout and the three pre-COVID Broadway previews, but passed away of a sudden ailment in October 2020.
+Montalvo performed in the Seattle tryout and the three pre-COVID Broadway previews, but died suddenly in October 2020.

-Seattle
+Seattle (2019-2020)

 The musical made its world premiere at the 5th Avenue Theatre in Seattle, Washington, beginning previews on November 26, 2019, with an official opening on December 13, with an intention to run until December 29 before being extended due to popular demand until January 4, 2020.

-Broadway
+Broadway (2021–2022)

 Mrs. Doubtfire began Broadway previews on March 9, 2020, at the Stephen Sondheim Theatre, with a planned opening night the following month.
 Due to the Governor's response to the coronavirus pandemic, all Broadway productions were suspended on March 12, 2020.
 Mrs. Doubtfire resumed previews on October 21, 2021, officially opening December 5.
 The production went on hiatus from January 10, 2022, through April 14.
 A month after reopening, producers announced the production would close on May 29, 2022, after 43 previews and 83 regular performances.

-Manchester
+Manchester (2022)

 On November 5, 2021, it was announced that the musical will make its UK premiere at the Manchester Opera House the following year, opening on 2 September, and running until 1 October.
 The run received generally favourable reviews.

-London
+London (2023–2025)

 On November 15, 2022, it was announced that the musical will transfer to London's Shaftesbury Theatre, opening on 12 May 2023.

-Other performances
+The show started previews on 12 May 2023 before a Gala performance on 18 June 2023.
+The production stars Gabriel Vick as the title role, alongside Laura Tebbutt as Miranda; Carla Dixon Hernandez as Lydia; Samuel Edwards as Stuart; and Cameron Blakely and Marcus Collins as Frank and Andre.
+The show opened to positive reviews.

-On November 18, 2021, the cast of Mrs. Doubtfire performed their song "Rockin' Now" on Good Morning America.
+The production announced it will close on 26 April 2025, with plans to tour the world to be announced.